w3c/wai-evaluation-tools-list/README.md

 The [master branch deploy](https://master--wai-evaluation-tools-list.netlify.app/list-of-evaluation-tools/)

-Pull Requests Have Netlify links to see CD 'preview' deploys
+Pull Requests Have Netlify links to see CD 'preview' deploys.